oubenruing/svg-text-animate/README.md

 set an Object for controlling animation, same as [stroke](#stroke) returns current instance

 ### create(text,selector)
+### add(text,selector)

+`create` a svg animation from the given string.
+Clear the selector first, then insert SVG into the DOM of delector.
-create a svg animation from the given string and inserts it into the DOM of the selector. returns current instance
+`add` a svg animation from the given string and inserts it into the DOM of the selector.

+returns current instance

 Name|Type|Description
 ---|:--:|---